JoBCB/Choreographing-an-Art-Catalogue/README.md

 "The body is an arrangement in spacetime, a patterning, a process; the mind is a process of the body, an organ, doing what organs do: organize.
 Order, pattern, connect... an immensely flexible technology, or life strategy, which if used with skill and resourcefulness presents each of us with that most fascinating of all serials, The Story of My Life." — _Ursula K. Le Guin, Dancing at the Edge of the World: Thoughts on Words, Women, Places_

+"In this archival sense, a corpus constitutes a “medium,” that is, a form of relational in-betweenness.
+It is a shared depository and interactive material.
+Thinking in this hybrid, material way, one can activate relations that are not reducible to a binary logic of opposition between humans and nonhumans and instead implement the flow of intersections, interactions, and transformations that produce the cultural design of the self.
+After all, thanks also to biotechnologies and techniques of replication, these distinctions are now definitively blurred.
+The human body itself has become an aggregate of different corpora and data, with mixed organic and inorganic elements.
+In the end, we are all replicants, equipped with digital memories."
+(Storage Space)[https://www.e-flux.com/architecture/superhumanity/68650/storage-space/]

 -----------------